Nigel Balchin’s Contemporaries

 Eric Ambler (b.
 1909)

 Balchin and Ambler met shortly after the end of the Second World War.
 They did not get on at all on that occasion which is a pity because they were so alike both in terms of their backgrounds and the fact that they succeeded as ‘technocratic’ authors who demonstrated a sound grasp of the scientific and technical subjects they interwove with the plots of their novels.
-Ambler wrote exclusively political thrillers and so has little in common with Balchin in terms of writing genre.
+Ambler wrote almost exclusively political thrillers and so has little in common with Balchin in terms of writing genre.
 There is however some definite overlap between Balchin’s In the Absence of Mrs Petersen and Ambler’s markedly superior The Schirmer Inheritance (1953).

 Victor Canning (b.
 1911)